agvatsal1312/TinyBERT/README.md

 - The model is trained in two phases:
   1. **Classifier head on top of Transformer** trained on [NLI dataset](https://huggingface.co/datasets/sentence-transformers/all-nli) for 3-class classification.
   2. **Only the transformer** trained on [Natural Questions dataset](https://huggingface.co/datasets/sentence-transformers/natural-questions) for semantic search.
-- The model was trained for only 3 epochs (1 epoch for each phase) due to Colab's GPU limits.
+- The model was trained for only 3 epochs for phase 1 and only 1 epoch for phase 2 due to Colab's GPU limits.

 ---